 Terminology.

 Ocean warming.
-Ocean warming refers to increase of temperature in oceanic waters by the means of raising SSTs and thereafter the increase in temperature of sea water in various depths.
+Ocean warming refers to increase of temperature in oceanic waters.

-Ocean Acidification (OA) and warming interaction.
-Drop in pH value of ocean due to accumulation of carbon dioxide gases in atmosphere [32-34].
-Some 30% of the atmospheric CO2 were absorbed by the ocean [33, 35] and it led to chemical reactions which reduced the amount of carbonate ions available in the water.
-This makes it difficult for marine calcifying organisms to form their biogenic calcium carbonate skeletons [36].
-Ecological changes due to ocean warming combined with ocean acidification could compound and led to further damage to the calcifying organisms in the ocean.

-Biological responses.
-Intrinsic response of an individual species or organism due to change of their environment.

-CEESAT.
-Acronym for Collaboration of Environmental Evidence Synthesis Assessment Tool.
-[37]

 Coral.
 Members of the Anthozoa orders; Scleractinia, Corallimorpharia, Alcyonacea and Antipatharia which include the true stony corals, soft corals, black corals, etc.

 Coral bleaching.
 Coral bleaching occurs when the water that the coral system lives in becomes warmer than the temperature threshold of the coral, causing coral to expel the symbiont zooxanthellae, leaving a white coral skeleton.
-Corals at this stage are likely still alive.

 Coral populations.
 Mixed and single species populations of coral within an ecosystem.

-Coral reef ecosystem. coral dominated ecosystem.
+Coral reef ecosystem.
+Coral dominated ecosystem.

 Coral reef refugia.
 Coral reef refugia are areas where the physical, biological, and ecological characteristics allow for a potential habitat for corals in the rising tide of climate change [38].